 Priorities overview

-Reclaim allows you to assign universal Priorities to everything on your calendar – both smart Reclaim events and non-Reclaim events (ex. a recurring standup created in Google Calendar) – so you can prioritize your most important meetings and focus work sessions in the workweek.
+Reclaim allows you to assign universal Priorities to everything on your calendar – both smart Reclaim events and non-Reclaim events (ex. a recurring team standup) – so you can prioritize your most important meetings and focus work sessions in the workweek.

 Prioritization levels: